OpenDataAarhus/odaa_dk/README.md

 Drupal as frontend.

 # How to build the site.
-Install the dependencies and start by downloading a fresh copy of drupal and make sure that it's ready to begin the installation process (e.g. LAMP stack configured).
+Install the dependencies and start by downloading a fresh copy of Drupal and make sure that it's ready to begin the installation process (e.g. LAMP stack configured).

 ## Install drush
-This project uses drush make to handle contib modules and libraries (if you are using a mac you can use homebrew to install drush.).
+This project uses drush make to handle contib modules and libraries (if you are using a Mac you can use homebrew to install drush.).

   ~$ pear channel-discover pear.drush.org